- Course: BA Sociology

 How have you been able to apply this to your final year?

-I’m so glad I did one and would definitely recommend taking a year out to work, even if you end up deciding you don’t want to carry on with that career path after uni, the transferable skills and CV content you gain is invaluable.
+I’m so glad I did a placement and would definitely recommend taking a year out to work.
+Even if you end up deciding you don’t want to carry on with that career path after uni, the transferable skills and CV content you gain is invaluable.

 What other activities are available for students to take part in outside of their studies, and which ones have you tried out yourself?

-There are so many extra activities – to suit anyone and everyone.
-I tried out Tennis society, having only played tennis a few times previously I was in the Beginners group and so didn’t feel out of my comfort zone!
+There are so many extra activities to suit anyone and everyone.
+I tried out tennis society, and having only played tennis a few times previously I was in the beginners group and so didn’t feel out of my comfort zone!
 The tennis playing was fun, but the socials were just as fun too, and it’s a great way to meet people.